chaaz/versio/README.md

 repository: you can have interact only locally, with a remote, or not at all.
 See the description in its [document](./docs/vcs_levels.md) for more information.

+### Version Chains

+Sometimes a version in one project will depend on a change in another project, even when both projects are in the same monorepo.
+Versio allows you to manage these dependencies, and automatically increment all dependent versions.
+See the [Version Chains](./docs/chains.md) document for more info.

 ## Troubleshooting